Ezequiel Tovar Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.1 K/9, the fourth-worst in MLB.
+- The pitching staff for the Nationals has a collective seven K/9, the third-worst in MLB.

-- The Nationals have the 21st-ranked team ERA among all league pitching staffs (5.07).
+- The Nationals have a 5.18 team ERA that ranks 22nd across all league pitching staffs.

-- Nationals pitchers combine to give up 14 total home runs at a clip of 1.8 per game (fifth-most in baseball).
+- Nationals pitchers combine to surrender 15 total home runs at a clip of 1.7 per game (fifth-most in baseball).

-- The Nationals will look to Williams (0-1) in his second start this season.
+- The Nationals will look to Kuhl (0-0) in his second start this season.

-- The right-hander last pitched on Monday against the Tampa Bay Rays, when he tossed five innings, allowing three earned runs while giving up six hits.
+- In his last appearance on Tuesday, the right-hander tossed five innings against the Tampa Bay Rays, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.